KyleBanks/RESTCache/README.md

 All of the actions available to the cache are exposed via an HTTP(s) interface, allowing you to easily integrate RESTCache with applications running on any language, framework, or platform.

+The RESTCache server accepts both GET and POST requests.

 #### Extensions

 RESTCache supports user extensions, allow you to create your own custom HTTP(s) actions, and to manipulate the cache however you see fit.